piotrwitek/react-redux-typescript-guide/README.md

 ---

 # React
-- Don't use React.PropTypes! - in TypeScript ecosystem it is completely unnecessary, you can get much better type safety at compile time in your editor with automatic type inference.
+- Don't use React.PropTypes! - in TypeScript ecosystem it is completely unnecessary, you will get much better type checking and intellisense at compile time in your editor with automatic type inference
 - Don't use constructor - use Property Initializers
 - Don't use instance methods and bind - use Class Fields with arrow functions